 - Shadow Vileplume with Acid and Sludge Bomb

-- Shadow Manectric with Thunder Fang and Wild Charge
+- Shadow Zebstrika with Spark and Wild Charge

 With the best counters, three top level trainers can handle Tapu Fini, but if you're lower level or lacking the best counters, you may want four or five.